Battle of Gonzales: Background

 The Mexican Constitution of 1824 liberalized the country's immigration policies, allowing foreign immigrants to settle in border regions such as Mexican Texas, and to bring their slaves with them.
 In 1825, American Green DeWitt received permission to settle 400 families in Texas near the confluence of the San Marcos and Guadalupe Rivers.
 The DeWitt Colony quickly became a favorite raiding target of local Karankawa, Tonkawa, and Comanche tribes, and in July 1826 they destroyed the capital city, Gonzales.
 The town was rebuilt the following year, after DeWitt negotiated peace treaties with the Karankawa and Tonkawa.
 The Comanche continued to stage periodic raids of the settlement over the next few years.
-Unable to spare military troops to protect the town, in 1831 the region's political chief instead sent the settlers of Gonzales a six-pounder cannon, described by historian Timothy Todish as "a small bored gun, good for little more than starting horse races".
-Historian Thomas Ricks Lindley states that Green DeWitt wrote to the Mexican authorities asking for a cannon, and they responded with the loan of a Spanish six-pounder bronze cannon on the condition it be returned when asked for; Lindley states that the Texians also had a much smaller iron cannon of one pounder calibre or less.
+Unable to spare military troops to protect the town, in 1831 the region's political chief instead sent the settlers of Gonzales a six-pounder cannon, Historian Thomas Ricks Lindley states that Green DeWitt wrote to the Mexican authorities asking for a cannon, and they responded with the loan of a Spanish six-pounder bronze cannon on the condition it be returned when asked for; Lindley states that the Texians also had a much smaller iron cannon of one pounder calibre or less.
+Writer Timothy Todish described the six pounder as "a small bored gun, good for little more than starting horse races", despite it being a gun of around 57 mm calibre firing 6 lb projectiles.

 In 1829, Mexico ended slavery and freed the slaves throughout Mexico, but negotiated an exception for the American immigrants in Tejas.
-In April of 1830, Mexico closed its borders to new immigrants who had not already been authorized to join an existing colony.
+In April 1830, Mexico closed its borders to new immigrants who had not already been authorized to join an existing colony.
 During the 1830s, the Mexican government wavered between federalist and centralist policies.
 As the pendulum swung sharply towards centralism in 1835, several Mexican states revolted.
 In June, a small group of settlers in Texas used the political unrest as an excuse to rebel against customs duties, in an incident known as the Anahuac Disturbances.
 The federal government responded by sending more troops to Texas.